-Using variables in the text makes it possible to personalize messages.
-Variables, known as OTRS tags, are replaced by OTRS when generating the message.
-Find a list of available tags stems for this resource at the bottom of both add and edit screens.
+Using variables in ticket notifications is possible.
+Variables, known as OTRS tags, are replaced by OTRS when generating the mail.
+Find a list of available tags stems for signatures at the bottom of both add and edit screens.

-For example, the variable <OTRS_TICKET_TicketNumber> expands to the ticket number allowing a template to include something like the following.
+For example, the variable <OTRS\TICKET\TicketNumber> expands to the ticket number allowing a template to include something like the following.

-Ticket#<OTRS_TICKET_TicketNumber>
+Ticket#<OTRS TICKET TicketNumber>